josimar-alves/mindera-qa-sortable-challenge/README.md

 To do this, install the DockerToolbox and run it.
 Download link (DockerToolbox): https://download.docker.com/win/stable/DockerToolbox.exe

 PS: Done and tested in Windows system.
-Run the test in Windows system.
+Run the test in Windows system, because of the RunTest.bat file.

 ### Running